 Makes 4 servings (serving a crowd?)

-5 oz breadcrumbs (about 1¾ cup)
+- 5 oz breadcrumbs (about 1¾ cup)

-¾ cup finely chopped leek (about 3 oz)
+- ¾ cup finely chopped leek (about 3 oz)

-4 ounces Cheddar, grated (about 1¾ cups)
+- 4 ounces cheddar, grated (about 1¾ cup)

-1 Tablespoons chopped fresh parsley
+- 1 Tablespoons chopped fresh parsley

-pinch each of salt, pepper, and dry mustard
+- pinch each of salt, pepper, and dry mustard

-3 eggs
+- 3 eggs

-¼ cup milk, as needed
+- ¼ cup milk as needed

-2 Tablespoons flour
+- 2 Tablespoons flour

-3 Tablespoons vegetable oil for frying
+- 3 Tablespoons lard or vegetable oil for frying

-extra breadcrumbs for coating (perhaps an ounce)
+- extra breadcrumbs for coating (perhaps an ounce)

 Special equipment

-Whisk
+- Whisk

 Method

-Mix together the breadcrumbs, leek, cheese, parsley, and seasoning.
+- Mix together the breadcrumbs, leek, cheese, parsley, and seasoning.
 Beat together two of the eggs and the yolk of the third.
 Combine with the breadcrumb mixture, and form into 12 sausage links.
 Add milk if necessary to help moisten the mixture; it'll depend on the volume of your eggs and the humidity of your breadcrumbs.
 Roll the sausages in the flour.
 Whip the remaining eggwhite till frothy, and then roll the sausages in the egg white before the final coat of breadcrumbs.
 Chill.

 Fry in the oil until golden brown on all sides.